 Travel to the Islands without leaving Philadelphia for the annual Caribbean Festival at Penn’s Landing Great Plaza.
 This free festival of Caribbean traditions, music and food is a culturally rich celebration of 14 Caribbean Islands featuring a collage of sights, sounds, aromas and tastes.

 One of the oldest African-American literary events in the country

 Through May 31View More

 Now in its 32nd year, the Celebration of Black Arts is one of the oldest African-American literary events in the country.
 Hosted by Art Sanctuary, the month-long celebration features events appealing to all ages, backgrounds and interests.

 More than 100 restaurants offering three-course meals for $20-35

-Center City District Restaurant Week welcomes diners with delicious, budget conscious meals at more than 100 restaurants for $20-35.
+Center City District Restaurant Week welcomes diners with delicious, budget conscious meals at as many as 120 restaurants for $20-35.

 Happiest hours all summer long

 Happy hour is more joyful in the summer thanks to Center City District Sips, when more than 90 bars and restaurants offer discounted drinks and appetizers every Wednesday evening.